-Computations described in this work were performed using the Enzo code (http://enzo-project.org), which is the product of a collaborative effort of scientists at many universities and national laboratories.
+Computations described in this work were performed using the publicly-available \t exttt{Enzo} code (http://enzo-project.org), which is the product of a collaborative effort of many independent scientists from numerous institutions around the world.
+Their commitment to open science has helped make this work possible.